HusseinBakri/Hannibal/README.md

 ## Notez Bien
 Due to copyrighted material the Web-Based Virtual Museum clone subset pertaining to [EULAC](https://eu-lac.org/map/?page=europe) will not be uploaded.
 I do not have permission of showing digitised material pertaining to the musuem.
-IN addition the aim of this repository is the expert engine and the adaptive engine (precisely detection component of network conditions and WebGL Benchmark).
+In addition the aim of this repository is the expert engine and the adaptive engine (precisely detection component of network conditions and WebGL Benchmark).

 ## Requirements
 The following are configuration done on a Ubuntu Server 16.04.X